JoshuaMularczyk/Software_Defined_Radio_Receiver/README.md

 ![BandPass Filter and Voltage Divider](https://user-images.githubusercontent.com/103695977/171759491-6baa6ea1-8451-4fa1-af03-81ee3740693b.jpg)

 We built this bandpass filter using the [LC Filter Design Tool](https://rf-tools.com/lc-filter/.).
-This is a Conventional, Series First, Butterworth Filter that will only allow frequencies between 7MHz and 18MHz to pass through it.
+This is a 3rd-Order Conventional, Series First, Butterworth Filter that will only allow frequencies between 7MHz and 18MHz to pass through it.
+It has input and output impedances of 50 ohms.

 ### Mixer and Lowpass Filter